-The fiscal year 2021 amounts are based on funding levels at the time the prospective is prepared.
+The fiscal year 2022 amounts are based on funding levels at the time the prospective is prepared.
 The District's budget book is prepared approximately 11⁄2 years in advance, which can result in a variance in the projected amounts.
 DDOT prepares spending plans in order to meet its goals, which could be impacted by unforeseen litigation and/or procurement delays.
-These delays may cause DDOT to miss its target spending for fiscal year 2021 by a material amount.
+These delays may cause DDOT to miss its target spending for fiscal year 2022 by a material amount.

 The COVID-19 pandemic outbreak in the United States has negatively impacted economies and global financial markets.
-Management believes that this pandemic will result in reduced transportation travel resulting in reduced motor fuel revenues in the next few years.
+Management believes that this pandemic resulted in reduced transportation travel and are expecting that to continue resulting in reduced motor fuel revenues in the next few years.

-4. HISTORICAL AMOUNTS FOR THE YEAR ENDED SEPTEMBER 30, 2020
+4. HISTORICAL AMOUNTS FOR THE YEAR ENDED SEPTEMBER 30, 2021

-The amounts presented for the year ended September 30, 2020, were derived from the 2020 audited financial statements for the District.
+The amounts presented for the year ended September 30, 2021, were derived from the 2021 audited financial statements for the District.
 Those financial statements were prepared using a modified accrual basis of accounting for the Fund and the related Federal Aid.
 For purposes of the Forecast, the financial information presented by adjusting accounts to the cash basis of accounting for the forecasted motor fuel revenues, ROW fees, interest earnings, debt payments and project costs, and expected obligations for the Federal Aid funding from FHWA is recognized when expected to be obligated.

-Notes to the Forecasted Statements of Estimated Funding and Uses Fiscal Years 2021 Through 2025
+Notes to the Forecasted Statements of Estimated Funding and Uses Fiscal Years 2022 Through 2026